erhant/crypto-notes/content/zklearning/3-programming-zkps.md

 The inputs will be given as 2-dimensional arrays of size $n \times n$.
 We should really like to write a generic template circuit that takes the board size $n$ as template argument.

-For now, let’s do an example for $n=9$.
+For now, let's do an example for $n=9$.
 What will be our constraints though?
-Let’s list them one by one:
+Let's list them one by one:

 - The solution input should be composed of numbers in range $[1, 9]$.
 - The solution input should have rows where every numbers occurs only once.
 - The solution input should have columns where every numbers occurs only once.
 - The solution input should have $3\times3$ groups of cells (as in Sudoku) where every number occurs once in each group.

-Here is the circuit, along with it’s sub-circuits.
+Here is the circuit, along with it's sub-circuits.

 ```ts
 // Assert that two elements are not equal.